 VCV’s scorecard is the single most effective tool available to determine the true extent to which a candidate for office is committed to “green” public policy.

-In recent years, VCV has scored votes on clean energy, environmental enforcement, flood protection, and working lands investments among others.
+In recent years, VCV has scored votes on clean energy, water quality, toxic chemicals, and working lands investments, among others.

-VCV encourages voters to get in touch with their elected representatives and talk with them about these scorecard votes.
-Vermont’s citizen legislature works best when voters keep their legislators accountable.
+VCV encourages voters to get in touch with their elected representatives to talk with them about these scorecard votes.
+Vermont’s citizen legislature works best when voters hold their legislators accountable.